What is data protection?

 - Object to their personal data being processed for direct marketing, scientific or historical research

 What rights do I have in relation to privacy?

 All workers have rights in relation to privacy.
-Legislation such as the Data Protection Acts, offers employees certain protections at work in relation to closed circuit television (CCTV) usage, monitoring of emails etc. However, employers are permitted to monitor employees for certain purposes, such as for protection against theft or to protect the employer’s reputation in the case of posts on social media.
+Legislation such as the Data Protection Act 1988, the Irish Data Protection (Amendment) Act 2003 and the General Data Protection Regulation, offers employees certain protections at work in relation to closed circuit television (CCTV) usage, monitoring of emails etc. However, employers are permitted to monitor employees for certain purposes, such as for protection against theft or to protect the employer’s reputation in the case of posts on social media.

 Employers must provide workers with a readily accessible, clear, and accurate statement of policy regarding email and internet use, including the use of social media, in the workplace.

 This includes both automated and manual data.
 Automated data means data held on computer or stored with the intention that it is processed on computer.
 Manual data means data that is processed as part of a relevant filing system, or which is stored with the intention that it forms part of a relevant filing system.

 Personal data is data that relates to or can identify a living person, either by itself or together with other available information.
 Examples include a person’s name, phone number, bank details and medical history.

 - Obtained and processed lawfully, fairly, and transparently

 - Collected for specific, explicit, and legitimate purpose – not for secondary use

 - Used and disclosed only in ways compatible with these purposes